 To teach these aims we encourage children to reflect and question what it means to be human through exploration of shared experiences, personal search of life’s big questions (questions of origin, identity, purpose, morality, value, meaning) and relating these to insights into the world faiths.

 Religious Education also aims to develop the skills to make sense of what has been learnt and apply this to ones’ own life.
-Legally parents have the right to request their child is excused wholly from religious education.
-Parents can make this request in writing in order to arrange further discussion with the Headteacher.
+RE is a statutory subject in all schools in England, except for those children withdrawn at the request of their parents.
+(Education Act 2002, section 80).
+It is parents’ legal right to withdraw their children from Religious Education and parents can request this in writing after discussion with the Headteacher.

-We aim to foster Community Cohesions by helping pupils to:
+We aim to foster Community Cohesion by helping pupils to:

 Understand what faith means today for the majority of people on this planet, their significant beliefs and practices, their histories and their stories;